What Is The Safest Plastic? The 7 Plastics Explained

 There are many alternatives to plastic that you can consider:

-1. Glass: This is a safe and reusable option for food and beverage storage.
-It is also recyclable.
+- Glass: This is a durable, reusable option for food and beverage storage.
+It is also recyclable in many areas, although recycling programs vary by location.

-2. Metal: Stainless steel or aluminum can be used instead of plastic for things like water bottles, straws, and food containers.
+- Metal: Stainless steel or aluminum can be used instead of plastic for things like water bottles, straws, and food containers.
+These materials are durable and reusable, though their production requires significant energy and mining resources.

 Remember, the goal is to reduce, reuse, and recycle whenever possible.